Randomized Block Low-Rank Matrix Compression by Tagging: Introduction

-\paragraph{Contributions} We propose two new randomized compression schemes for strongly admissible flat rank-structured matrices with shared bases, termed uniform BLR.
-The first scheme is based on our extension of the block nullification method in \cite{levitt2022linear} to (hierarchical or flat) rank-structured matrices with shared bases under a strong admissibility criterion.
-The second randomized compression scheme is our main contribution, which introduces the novel method of tagging for basis matrix computation in the compression of uniform BLR matrices.
-We draw a theoretical connection between the tagging matrices in our method and Pl\"ucker coordinates in projective space that would guarantee optimal performance, before presenting a practical alternative to compute tagging matrices that is more computationally efficient and works well in practice.
-We provide detailed analysis of the asymptotic complexities of both schemes, and we empirically compare their performances in compressing strongly admissible uniform BLR matrices that arise in discretizations of boundary integral equations and sparse direct solvers to demonstrate the superior computational efficiency of our method.
+\textbf{Contributions.} We propose two new randomized compression schemes for flat rank-structured matrices with shared bases, termed uniform BLR.
+The first is based on our extension of the block nullification method in \cite{levitt2022linear,Yesypenko23_RSRS} to uniform BLR matrices under a strong admissibility criterion.
+The second is our main contribution, the novel method of tagging to compress uniform BLR matrices.
+We draw a connection between the tagging matrices utilized in our method and Pl\"ucker coordinates in projective space, before presenting a highly efficient method of generating tagging matrices that works well in practice.
+We analyze the asymptotic complexities of both schemes and compare their performance in compressing matrices arising from discretizations of integral and partial differential equations, demonstrating the superior computational efficiency of tagging.

-\paragraph{Outline} This manuscript is structured as follows.
-Section~\ref{sec:bg} covers the necessary linear algebra preliminaries for our work, as well as background on the uniform BLR matrix format used to illustrate our methods.
-Section~\ref{sec:blocknull} illustrates our modification of the block nullification method of \cite{levitt2022linear} for basis matrix computations and analyzes the associated asymptotic complexity.
-Section~\ref{sec:tagging} describes the new method of tagging for basis matrix computations including detailed complexity analysis, and Section~\ref{sec:tagmat_selection} outlines the theoretical connection between tagging and projective varieties, as well as computational strategies to generate good quality random sketches with tagging in practice.
-Finally, Section~\ref{sec:full_comp_algs} finishes the compression procedure for uniform BLR matrices.
+\textbf{Outline.} Our manuscript is structured as follows.
+Section~\ref{sec:bg} covers necessary linear algebra preliminaries and details the uniform BLR matrix format.
+Section~\ref{sec:blocknull} illustrates our modification of the block nullification for basis matrix computations and analyzes its asymptotic complexity, and Section~\ref{sec:tagging} introduces the new method of tagging with detailed complexity analysis.
+Section~\ref{sec:tagmat_selection} outlines the relationship between tagging and projective varieties and provides practical strategies that yield high-quality random sketches with tagging.
+Section~\ref{sec:full_comp_algs} finishes the compression procedure for uniform BLR matrices before showcasing numerical results in Section~\ref{sec:num_exp}.